stevenpeniche/blocipedia/README.md

-## Blocipedia: a Wikipedia replica to teach the fundamentals of web development and Rails.
+## Blocipedia: A Wikipedia replica to teach the fundamentals of web development and Rails.